Michael Winslow: Career

 Michael Winslow debuted his own iPhone and iPod Touch applications in 2010, bringing his sound effects and comedy to a mobile platform.
 ThatsKungFu generates Winslow's kung fu fighting sounds when the device is swung in a fighting motion.
 NoizeyMan, billed as the "World's Noiziest App", contains video, ringtones, sound effects and mini games, all created by Winslow.

 In 2011, Winslow worked with Orlando, Florida-based game development studio Phyken Media on a mobile game for iOS and Android platforms entitled Wizard Ops Chapter 1, providing all the sound effects for the game.
 He also lent his voice on Wizard Ops Tactics, a turn-based tactical game and spiritual successor to the previous game.

 He was also featured in a commercial for GEICO Insurance during their "we hired a celebrity" advertising campaign.

 In 2020, Winslow guest-starred on the Dropout.tv show Game Changer as a substitute for Zac Oyama.
 He won episode 10 of season three, which aired on January 22, 2021.

-In 2021, Winslow auditioned for the 16^{th} season of America's Got Talent.
+In 2021, Winslow auditioned for the 16th season of America's Got Talent.
 Following the airing of his audition, he had a guest appearance on the Talent Recap Show where he showed viewers how to make some of his most signature noises.
 Winslow was eliminated during the semifinals.

 In 2022, Winslow was heavily featured in a videogamedunkey YouTube video entitled "Video Game Sound".

+Michael Winslow contributed voice-over, music, and sound effects to the animated short "Fleetwood Mac & Cheese," which was animated by Brandon Kosters, Matthew Maxwell, and Rob Steinberg.
+The short was released in 2025.